 If you see an error about running out of memory, you can try the following:

-- Go to wordfence “Scan Options” page.
+- Go to wordfence “Scan Options and Scheduling” page.

-- In the section “Performance Options”, find the option “How much memory should Wordfence request when scanning”
+- In the section “Performance Options”, find the option “How much memory should Wordfence request when scanning”.

 Additional memory limits and other limits you may not see

 PHP 7 has substantial performance improvements in both memory and CPU usage, compared to any of the 5.x versions, so switching to a newer PHP version may help in these cases.
 Many hosts allow you to choose your preferred PHP version, and others will help you change it if you ask.
-We’ve collected help documents for switching PHP versions for a few of them:
+We have collected help documents for switching PHP versions for a few of them:

-Two plugins have been known to cause issues with scans, with certain settings:
+These plugins have been known to cause issues with scans, with certain settings:

 Scan process ended after forking